forem/forem/docs/contributing/docs.md

 title: Contributing to the Docs
 ---

-# Contributing to DEV's developer documentation
+# Contributing to Forem's developer documentation

 Contributions to the documentation are always appreciated!
 Thank you for making an effort to improve the developer experience of contributing to the DEV